opsone-ch/documentation/server/monitoring.rst

 -----------

 System statistics are collected every 10 seconds by collectd and written to RRD files in `/var/lib/collectd`.
-For performance reasons, we do create graphs by default, therefore you have to download and render them with a tool of your choice by yourself.
+For performance reasons, we don't create graphs by default, therefore you have to download and render them with a tool of your choice by yourself.

 Please select a rendering-tool from `list of frontends <https://collectd.org/wiki/index.php/List_of_front-ends>`__